opst/knitfab-docs/04.examples/spam-email-detection/spam-email-detection.en.md

 - __Initial Model:__ The first version of the ML model generated after the initial training phase.
 - __New Training Data:__ Fresh data that is used to incrementally improve the existing model.
 This could include new data points, updated labels, or corrections to existing data.
 - __Incremental Train:__ The process of retraining the existing model with the new training data.
 This allows the model to learn from new information and potentially improve its performance.
-- __Updated Model:__ The refined version of the machine learning model after undergoing incremental training.
+- __Updated Model:__ The refined version of the ML model after undergoing incremental training.
 - __Validate:__ The process of independently assessing the performance of the model on a separate hold-out dataset to ensure its generalization ability and prevent overfitting.
 - __Metrics:__ The quantitative measures used to evaluate the model's performance, such as accuracy, precision, recall, F1-score, etc.
 ```mermaid